nhamblet/scala-with-cats/ch4/postfix/README.md

 in a function is a good thing.
 While the signatures all intuitively have the form "take a `List[Int]` (and maybe more) and return a `List[Int]`", there's no explicit suggestion that the two are related.
 This isn't entirely different from the `State`-based version, besides that there you know you're dealing with a state transformation.
+And, in fact, I've added a [third solution](src/main/scala/sandbox/NoState2.scala), where you explicitly return `List[Int]` transformations - this is sort of a "don't call it `State`" version of the `State` solution.

 One question is if either version better supports some reasonable modification you might want to make.
 Both would be about the same amount of work to add another operator, or change from ints to floats.

+I originally thought the following:

     Since `State` is separating the state modification from the final answer, I think in the `State`-based version it is easier to change or extend the thing you are calculating.
 Suppose I wanted to know, for a program, not just what the final answer was, but also how many operators were used, what the largest value seen was, how many unique values were seen, etc. I believe, in this case, the `State`-based solution will be much easier to modify, because the channels for returning more information are already around.

+However, after thinking about it some more, I realized that it's not easy to change the return value (the `A` of `State[S, A]`), that what you'd actually be changing to answer those questions is the state type, `S`, and that that's just about as easy to do with either method.